intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  [:ref:`details <maintainers_repiref>`]

- * Search the archives of the bug tracker or mailing list in question thoroughly for reports that might match your issue.
-If you find anything, join the discussion instead of sending a new report.
+.. _otherplaces_repisbs:

+* If the developers of the affected driver or subsystem use a dedicated mailing list not `archived on lore <https://lore.kernel.org/>`_, search its archives for earlier reports and potential fixes; if the subsystem is among the few using one of various bug trackers, search it as well.

+  Checking `bugzilla.kernel.org <https://bugzilla.kernel.org/>`_ might be worth
+  a shot, too.
+But keep in mind that for most of the kernel it is the wrong place to submit bug reports: Many Linux developers do not care about the bug tracker and are not even notified about bugs in their code submitted there.

+  If you find matching reports or fixes in either place, follow the instructions provided earlier.
+In the case of Bugzilla, check if the appropriate developers noticed the ticket -- and if not, consider sending an email to the responsible people and lists pointing them to it.

+ [:ref:`details <otherplaces_repiref>`]

  * Create a fresh backup and put system repair and restore tools at hand.